zeta-chain/protocol-contracts/readme.md

 ## Importing Protocol Contracts

-As a dapp developer, you can install the protocol contracts package into your
+As a dApp developer, you can install the protocol contracts package into your
 project:

 ```